AIToolsDirectory/.github/profile/README.md

 ### Community and Support

-- **FAQ Section**: Our comprehensive FAQ section provides answers to common questions about AIDir.app and its offerings, ensuring users have the information they need to make the most of the platform.
+- **FAQ Section**: Our comprehensive FAQ section provides answers to common questions about Some AI and its offerings, ensuring users have the information they need to make the most of the platform.
 - **Tool Suggestions**: We welcome user suggestions for new AI tools to be added to our directory.
 This collaborative approach ensures that our platform remains relevant and valuable to our community.

 ## Join the AI Revolution

-AIDir.app is more than just a directory; it's a community of AI enthusiasts and professionals.
+Some AI is more than just a directory; it's a community of AI enthusiasts and professionals.
 Bookmark our site and join us in exploring the limitless possibilities of AI technology.
-Whether you're looking to enhance your projects or simply curious about AI, AIDir.app is here to guide you.
+Whether you're looking to enhance your projects or simply curious about AI, Some AI is here to guide you.

 ## Future Prospects

 - **Community Interaction**: We plan to introduce more community interaction features, allowing users to share experiences and insights, fostering a collaborative environment.
 - **Personalized Recommendations**: Based on user preferences, we aim to offer personalized AI tool recommendations, helping users quickly find the solutions they need.
-- **Educational Resources**: AIDir.app will provide AI learning resources and tutorials, empowering users to better understand and apply AI technologies.
+- **Educational Resources**: Some AI will provide AI learning resources and tutorials, empowering users to better understand and apply AI technologies.